-- 5. Set Personal Intentions Individual Anxiety Plan (approx. 10 mins) - 1.
-The teacher passes out an index card and has students write for themselves at their desk, their top 3 stressful situations that create anxiety for them. - 2.
-Then ask them to leverage the shared ideas captured on the board to set an intention to actively address each one of their top 3 stressors the next time the situation arises. - 3.
-Have students write on the index card one person they know they can talk to when feeling a lot of anxiety.
-Can be an adult in their lives, a close friend or a teacher at school.
+- A. The teacher passes out an index card has students write for themselves at their desk their top 3 stressful situations that create anxiety for them. - B. Then ask them to leverage the shared ideas captured on the board to set an intention to actively address each one of their top 3 stressors the next time the situation arises. - C. Have students write on the index card one person they know they can talk to when feeling a lot of anxiety.
+Can be an adult in their lives or a teacher at school.
 There is someone!